Skip to main content

 • image generation

-Add a valide API key to the modai.api.google.key to use Google Gemini.
+Add a valid API key to the modai.api.google.key to use Google Gemini.

 To change a prompt to use Google Gemini, set its corresponding model setting, e.g: